Magnetic Therapy in Practice

 Positive Health Online (originally published in issue 16 - December 1996)

 A middle-aged, previously healthy woman suddenly started having epileptic fits.
 Going from specialist to specialist, she was fortunate to find another doctor specialising in complementary medicine and particularly magnet-therapy (sometimes called magneto-therapy).
 Using state of the art computerised equipment, Dr David Dowson discovered that this woman's house was in the proximity of her local fire station.
 The onset of her epilepsy coincided with the installation by the local fire service of a bleeper system to rouse its part-time crews.
 The 80 MHz signal from the fire station had triggered her fits.
-She has since been desensitised, lessening her chances of this particular signal wave-length affecting her again.
+(Abbreviation for megahertz.
+One MHz represents one million cycles per second.)
+She has since been desensitized, lessening her chances of this particular signal wave-length affecting her again.

 We live in a polluted environment with our water and food tainted by chemicals; the air we breathe contains waste and smoke.
 Our electro-magnetic (EM) environment is also polluted.